GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 Like the 1D Fourier Transform, its 2D counterpart also produces a complex output.
 We can turn the complex output into polar form to observe its magnitude and phase and plot the results.

-Just like the 1D plots, the magnitude plot is symmetrical.
-For readability, we can shift the frequencies so that the lowest frequency components are in the center and highest frequency components are at the outer edges (swap first and third quadrants, swap second and fourth quadrants).
+Like the 1D plots, the magnitude plot is symmetrical.
+For readability, we can shift the frequencies so the lowest frequency components are in the center and highest frequency components are at the outer edges (swap first and third quadrants, swap second and fourth quadrants).

 As in the 1D plots, the phase plot is noisy.
 Dominant frequencies can be identified from the magnitude plots.

 When looking at the magnitude plots, we see a single bright dot (top left corner on magnitude plot, center on shifted magnitude plot).
 This point corresponds to the DC offset, or average value, of the image and it has a much greater magnitude than the other frequencies.

-In order to see more information in the plots, use a log transform to non-linearly scale the magnitude values so that the big values are compressed into a smaller range and more information is visible in the plot.
+In order to see more information in the plots, use a log transform to non-linearly scale the magnitude values so the big values are compressed into a smaller range and more information is visible in the plot.

 {{< figure
 height=400